kosl/ihipp-examples/docs/week3.md

 ~~~c
  MPI_Send(void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm);
  ~~~
- We will now see what arguments to see what actually this routine needs
+ We will now see what arguments this routine actually needs

 - 'buf' is the pointer to the data with 'count' elements and each of them described with datatype.
 So first of all, we have to specify the address of the data that we would like to send.
 So it's a pointer to the data of the center and then the second argument is actually the number of the elements we send.
 For example if we just send a number one, one integer, for instance, this will be one.
 If you send an array with 100 integers, this will be one hundred and so on.
 The third argument this function would like to have is the 'datatype'.
 So this as we discussed previously, if we are sending an integer, we will have to specify here MPI_int, or  if we're sending a double, this will be a double and so on.
 - 'dest' is the rank of the destination process.
 In this argument we specify the rank of the receiver.
 So, for instance, in the previous example, this will be '5'.